- 5 Key Challenges Faced by Children with Phonological Disorder

-Parents can sign-up for SplashLearn and unlock a new world of exploration for mastery over math and English.
-With animated lesson plans and highly structured courses, kids can learn at their own pace.
+Parents can sign up for SplashLearn and unlock a new world of exploration for mastery over math and English.
+Kids can learn at their own pace with animated lesson plans and highly structured courses.

 Worksheets are also designed for kids to understand the context behind words to help them learn how to connect speech and sound better.
 Sessions with speech therapists are the standard treatment option for a phonological disorder, accompanied by online learning sessions and speech-focused learning tools.

-While childish speech may be cute initially, it can hamper development and progress at school if it continues until seven years.
+While childish speech may be cute initially, it can hamper development and progress at school if it continues until seven years old.
 Parents can try different techniques, depending on the severity and longevity of the phonological disorder in their kids.

 You can get started by creating a free account here!

 Let our experts answer any questions you may have about our courses.
 Mail us here!

 Related Reading: How to Understand Developmental Disabilities and Childcare